 An introduction to the techniques of sound synthesis primarily through practical experience at the digital synthesizer and computer.
 The basics of machine operations, software and computer applications to composition and synthesis.
 Enrolment is limited.
-Includes: Experiential Learning Activity

-Prerequisite(s): second-year standing, and either MUSI 2603 or MUSI 2608 or MUSI 2609, or permission of the
+Includes: Experiential Learning Activity Prerequisite(s): Enrolment in the BMus or BA Music program and second-year standing and either MUSI 2608 or MUSI 2609, or permission of the instructor.
+Lectures three hours a week, plus individual studio time.